celiason/celiason.github.io/3-teaching.md

 ## Outreach

 I am commited to making my science accessible to a broad audience.
 To this end, I have been actively involved in local outreach events.
+I also love my daughter Paige.

 ![](/img/caihong_donors.jpg)*Me at an outreach event at a local bar in Chicago talking about a newly-discovered rainbow-colored dinosaur*